 Misty of Chincoteague by Marguerite Henry

-Classic Newberry Honor book from beloved author about Pony Penning Day on the island of Chincoteague and the wild ponies brought into captivity.
+Classic Newbery Honor book from beloved author about Pony Penning Day on the island of Chincoteague and the wild ponies brought into captivity.

 Justin Morgan Had a Horse by Marguerite Henry

-Another Newberry Honor book from the same author.
+Another Newbery Honor book from the same author.
 The story of the small horse who became the father of the Morgan horse.